Hobby Income and Income Taxes

 If you answered yes to any of the above questions, you are generally required to file an income tax return showing this income.

 You can generally earn up to $400 in hobby income without paying tax.
-Your hobby income is generally not considered a business if you do not pursue aspects of business, such as advertising, billing, marketing, contracting, etc.
+Your hobby income may not be considered part of a business if you do not pursue aspects of business, such as advertising, billing, marketing, contracting, etc.

 Related: What if I received a 1099-K?